 Aanai Pandige Karthikai also known as Karthika Deepotsava, Aane / Elephant Habba is an important festival of Iyengars (Vishishtha Advaitha sect) of Karnataka, Andhra Pradesh and Tamil Nadu.
 It is celebrated as ‘Kiru / Small Deepavali‘.
 The lamps are kept outside the house from the starting day of Karthika up to this festival, which falls 3 days before the end of the Hindu month Karthika.
 October – November – December according to Gregorian calendar.
-This year (2019), it is on December 11th.
+For the festival date click here.

 The festival is to honor the avatar of Gajalakshmi.
 On this day she was born and the elephants performed tirumanjanam (ceremonial bath) to her.

 Place two clay elephants on a Banana leaf along with Garike / Grass and Rice Grains.
 Arrange Elephants made of other materials like Sandalwood, Silver, Stone, Brass, wood along with the clay elephants.
 Behind the elephants keep photographs of Gajalakshmi and Narayana / Vishnu.

 In the morning worship Gajalakshmi (elephants) with Arishina / Turmeric powder, Kum kum / Vermilion colored powder, Gejjevastra, Mantrakshathe, Flowers.
 Chant Sri Suktam, Mahalakshmi Ashtotra Shatnamavali, Purusha Suktam, and Ashta Lakshmi Stotra.
 Offer fruits and sweet pongal, kadamba and mosaranna / curd rice as naivedya / blessed food.
 Light many lamps near the gods.